PWu-gh/MooringAssistant/README.md

 # MooringAssistant

+To test on Expo GO App, dowloadable on iOS and Android:

+scan the QR code on : https://expo.io/@pwu_dev/projects/MooringA

-how to clone on your computer
+To clone the project on your computer:

 ``git clone https://github.com/PWu-gh/MooringAssistant.git``